moneybutton/bsv/README.md

 fullnode (alpha)
 ================

-fullnode is an ES6 (javascript) implementation of the Genesis Blockchain intended to satisfy certain goals:
+fullnode is an ES6 (javascript) implementation of the Bitcoin Blockchain intended to satisfy certain goals:

 1. Bring the blockchain to web browsers and node.js in a decentralized,